hashgraph/stablecoin-studio/cli/README.md

     - FREEZE_ROLE
     - DELETE_ROLE

-- **Danger Zone**: This section contains the stable coin operations that can be performed that are particularily "dangerous" either because they affect every single token owner (PAUSE) or because they can not be rolled-back (DELETE).
+- **Danger Zone**: This section contains the stable coin operations deemed as particularily "dangerous" either because they affect every single token owner (PAUSE) or because they can not be rolled-back (DELETE).
-  For security reasons these operations are grouped in a "sub-menu" so that users do not run them by mistake. - **Un/Pause**: Pause and unpause prevents the token from being involved in any kind of operations. - **Delete**: Marks a token as deleted.
+  For security reasons these operations are grouped in a "sub-menu" so that users do not run them by mistake.
+    - **Un/Pause**: Pause and unpause prevents the token from being involved in any kind of operations.
+    - **Delete**: Marks a token as deleted.
 This actions cannot be undone.

 #### List Stable Coins

-This operation display all the stable coins that the user has been created or added.
+This option displays all the stable coins the user has created or added.

 #### Configuration

-This last option allows the users to display the current configuration file, modify the configuration path, change the default network and manage the accounts allowing it change the current account, add new ones or remove some of them from the configuration.
+This last option allows the user to display the current configuration file, modify the configuration path, change the default network and manage the accounts (change the current account, add new ones or remove them from the configuration file).

 # Testing